IsaacBreuer/HaYidstream/README.md

 # HaYidstream
-Update 3 added shia 24
+Update 3 added shia 24  Just note shira server is very slow so it will buffer like 10 seconds before starting the stream

 sharing my setup of streaming from HA online streams with tamplate selects

 I have only tested this on Google speakers and chromcast audio,  but should work on any speaker media player that allows steaming from a url.